-13. Book Reviews IX: German Literature (Freud, Schiller, Holderlin)
+13. Book Reviews IX: German Literature (Freud, Goethe, Schiller, Holderlin)

 The Wolfman and Other Cases, by Sigmund Freud